sevenseasofbri/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">

-:information_source: **Note:**  The current implementation only allows the `Gate` objects to be 3 levels deep, counting from 0 at the top.
+:information_source: **Note:**  The current implementation only allows the `Gate` objects to be 2 levels deep, counting from 0 at the top.
+This means you may see inputs up to the 3rd level, up to the letter `O`.

 </div>